 Winthrop High School presented Antigone.
 Nicholas Raponi and Stephen Vieira provided technical support.
 Winthrop was one of the three state festival winners.

 St. John’s Preparatory School brought The Quest of Queen Thomas.
 This show was written by Brit Christopher, who appeared in our Miscast Cabaret in December.
 St. John’s was also a state festival winner.

 The third state festival winner was Joseph Case High School in Swansea, Mass. and their production of Scenes from the White Snake.
-Two of the winners will go on to the New England festival in April.
+Some of the winners went on to the New England festival in April.